hate-alert/STEMTOX/README.md

 <!-- # STEMTOX -->

-## STEMTOX: From Collaborative Tags to Fine-Grained Toxic Meme Detection via Entropy-Guided Multi-Task Learning
+## StemTox: From Collaborative Tags to Fine-Grained Toxic Meme Detection via Entropy-Guided Multi-Task Learning

 🎉 **Accepted at Transactions of the Association for Computational Linguistics (TACL 2026).**